xp-song/allometree/README.md

 how the package may be used.
 The package supplements the following
 study:

-Song, X. P., Lai, H. R., Wijedasa, L. S., Yee, A. T. K., Tan, P. Y., Richards, D. R., Streamlining management practices based on the size allometry of tropical street trees (in prep).
+Song, X. P., Lai, H. R., Wijedasa, L. S., Tan, P. Y., Richards, D. R., Height–diameter allometry for the management of city trees in the tropics (in prep).

 ## Installation